If you’d like to build a one-page website, Ultra and SiteOrigin Page Builder make the job easy.

 Click on the Page Builder tab to switch to the Page Builder interface.
 In this example, we’ll be using a pre-built layout to get started.
 Click the Layouts button and then Layouts Directory on the left.
 Select any of the pre-built layouts then click the Insert button bottom right followed by Replace current.

-Once inserted your can edit each section of the pre-built layout and insert your own content.
-You can of course build your one-pager from scratch using Page Builder but for this tutorial we’ll use a pre-built layout to speed things up.
+Once inserted you can edit each section of the pre-built layout and insert your own content.
+You can, of course, build your one-pager from scratch using Page Builder but for this tutorial, we’ll use a pre-built layout to speed things up.

 Our page is now setup, albeit with a pre-built layout.
 Our next task is to ready the page for navigation links that will take the user to each section.
 We’ll do this by inserting an ID in each row.
 From the Page Builder interface, edit the first row by clicking the wrench icon on the right then Edit Row.
 Click the Attributes heading in the right column and locate the Row ID field at the top.
 Type a word to identify this row by, for example, if your first row had information about the page/service/company you might enter about as the ID.
-Once inserted, click the Done button in the bottom right of the modal window and repeat this process for each row.
+Once inserted, click the Done button at the bottom right of the modal window and repeat this process for each row.
 Each ID should be unique.
+If you’re using the One Page Demo pre-built layout, there will be row ID’s already inserted, you can either use the existing ID names or replace them with your own.

 Go to AppearanceMenus.
 If you don’t yet have a custom menu created and assigned to Ultra’s primary menu location, click create a new menu, name your menu and use the checkbox at the bottom of the page to assign it to the theme’s Primary Menu location.